thinktandem/thinktandem.io/src/content/articles/handling-dynamic-routes-in-drupal-8.md

 YAML, Controllers and Routes, OH MY!
 ------------------------------------

 One of the main driving force behind the framework change in Drupal 8 is to create a structure that is decoupled and interchangeable.
 Drupalize.me's [overview of decoupling](https://drupalize.me/tutorial/decoupling-explained?p=2360) is a good starting point to understand what is going on now.
 By making changes like this to the framework we are making Drupal be less "Drupaly".
-We can now easily add in additional classes, interfaces, whatever to our routes now if we needed to.
+We can now easily add in additional classes, interfaces, or whatever to our routes now if we needed to.

 To generate a dynamic route, we start off with the route_callbacks method.
 This was [introduced right](https://www.drupal.org/node/2177901) before the stable release of Drupal 8.
 Previously you had to do this with an event subscriber and RouteSubscriberBase class.
 You may still see an article or three floating around with this info still.
 I would just ignore them as it is no longer needed.

-To begin, you just through the method in your routing.yml with the callback to your class and method:
+To begin, you just throw the method in your routing.yml with the callback to your class and method:

 ```yaml
 route_callbacks: